 - The bonnet contains the moving parts which are connected to the body with bolts.

-- The valve internal parts (removable and replaceable) that come in direct contact with the fluid are termed as Valve trim which consists of the stem, the gate, the disc or wedge, and the seat rings.
+- The valve internal parts (removable and replaceable) that come in direct contact with the fluid are termed Valve trim which consists of the stem, the gate, the disc or wedge, and the seat rings.

 Types of Gate Valves/ Gate Valve Types

-Gate valves are divided into a number of classes, depending on its disc and type of stems.
+Gate valves are divided into a number of classes, depending on their disc and type of stems.
 Gate Valves are classified by:

 I. Gate Valve types as per Type of Closing Element:

 1. Parallel disk Gate Valve:

 Parallel disk gate valves consist of two discs that are forced apart against parallel seats by a spring at the point of the closure.
-The most famous type is the knife gate valve that has a flat gate between two parallel seats (an upstream and a downstream seat) to achieve the required shut-off.
+The most famous type is the knife gate valve which has a flat gate between two parallel seats (an upstream and a downstream seat) to achieve the required shut-off.
 The application of a parallel gate valve is limited to low pressures and low-pressure drops.

 2. Solid-Wedge Gate Valve:

-The solid, or single wedge gate valve is the most widely used and the lowest cost used-type in the process industry for oil, gas and air services.
+The solid, or single wedge gate valve is the most widely used and the lowest cost used in the process industry for oil, gas, and air services.
 The purpose of the wedge shape is to introduce a high supplementary seating load.
 Solid-Wedge Gate Valve can be installed in any position, suitable for almost all fluids and practical for turbulent flow services.

 In some situations, the valve cannot be reopened until the system temperature reheats the valve; this phenomenon is known as “Thermal blinding”.
 Wedge gate valves can be further described as inside screw or outside screw patterns.
-Solid wedge gate valves in waterworks industry are popular as Sluice valves.
+Solid wedge gate valves in the waterworks industry are popular as Sluice valves.